LexiLabs-App/basic-ads/README.md

 rewarded.show { onRewardEarned() }
 ```

-In case you need it, here's some [additional documentation](https://ads.basic.lexilabs.app)

 ## [FOR GDPR COMPLIANCE ONLY] Consent Requests

-This topic can goe _very_ in-depth, so please begin by reading about [what GDPR is](https://gdpr.eu/) and [how AdMob complies with GDPR requirements](https://support.google.com/admob/answer/7666366?hl=en).
+This topic can go _very_ in-depth, so please begin by reading about [what GDPR is](https://gdpr.eu/) and [how AdMob complies with GDPR requirements](https://support.google.com/admob/answer/7666366?hl=en).

 Once you're familiar with the consent banner requirements, feel free to begin using the `Consent` features of Basic Ads:
 ```kotlin